Ofatumumab (also known as Arzerra®)

 Experimental Medications: Monoclonal Antibody Medications

-- Administered via intravenous infusion and will also be studied via subcutaneous injection
+- Given via IV infusion and also studied via subcutaneous injection

-Like Rituxan and ocrelizumab, this drug is an anti-CD20 monoclonal antibody.
+Like Rituxan and Ocrevus, ofatumumab is an anti-CD20 monoclonal antibody.
 It has the potential advantage of being a human monoclonal antibody (versus antibodies from non-human species that have been modified).

 Ofatumumab has a unique target on the CD20 molecule and is approved for certain forms of leukemia.
-Genmab announced positive interim results for a Phase II safety and pharmacokinetics (how the body processes the drug) study of ofatumumab in 2010.
-This study had 38 patients with RRMS who were randomized to ofatumumab or placebo in a cross-over design.
-Statistically, the number of gadolinium-enhancing lesions and new or enlarging T2 lesions was significantly less in patients treated with ofatumumab compared to placebo.
+Genmab, the pharmaceutical company that was developing this medication prior to Novartis, announced positive interim results for a Phase II safety and pharmacokinetics (how the body processes the drug) study of ofatumumab in 2010.
+This trial consisted of 38 participants with RRMS who were randomized to ofatumumab or placebo in a cross-over design.
+Statistically, the number of gadolinium-enhancing lesions and new or enlarging T2 lesions was significantly less in patients treated with ofatumumab compared to placebo in this 48-week study.

-Results from MIRROR, a 12-week Phase II study comparing several doses of Ofatumumab in RRMS, were reported in 2014.55 In the MIRROR study, 231 patients with RRMS were assigned to one of four doses of ofatumumab or placebo.
+Results from MIRROR, a 12-week Phase II study comparing several doses of ofatumumab in RRMS, were reported in 2014.44 In the MIRROR study, 231 people with RRMS were assigned to one of four doses of ofatumumab or placebo.
 This “dose-ranging study” included doses of 3 mg every 12 weeks, 30 mg every 12 weeks, 60 mg every 12 weeks, and 60 mg every four weeks.
 After 12 weeks, the placebo group received 3 mg of ofatumumab.
 The study treatments were given for 24 weeks.
 The primary endpoint was suppression of MRI-lesion activity during the first 12 weeks.
-Results suggested a 90 percent or greater reduction in the active, enhancing lesions for all cumulative doses of ofatumumab 30 mg or greater.
+Results suggested a 90-percent or greater reduction in the active, enhancing lesions for all cumulative doses of ofatumumab 30 mg or greater.